-Even if you have already done estate planning, most packages from an estate planning attorney do not contain a designation for a health care decision maker for any minor children unless specifically requested by the client.
-They are just not normally done in the due course of an ordinary estate planning package.
+Even if you’ve already followed the law and estate planning, most packages from an estate planning lawyer do not include a selection for a health care decision-maker for minor children, unless the client specifically requests it.
+They are not usually done in the course of law and estate planning package.

-Some areas of estate planning you should consider addressing (especially with minor kids) are the following:
+Some areas to discuss of Texas estate planning (especially with minor children) are as follows:

 - Medical Power of Attorney Designation for Minor Children;